rbcavanaugh/csd-stats/README.md

 **Failing to report contrast coding or incorrect interpretation of contrasts**
 - https://www.sciencedirect.com/science/article/abs/pii/S0749596X22000213

+## Writing about statistics

+- **Basic Statistical Reporting for Articles Published in Biomedical Journals: The “Statistical Analyses and Methods in the Published Literature” or The SAMPL Guidelines”** https://www.equator-network.org/wp-content/uploads/2013/03/SAMPL-Guidelines-3-13-13.pdf

+- **Guidance on Statistical Reporting to Help Improve Your Chances of a Favorable Statistical Review** https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7193848/pdf/rccm.202003-0477ED.pdf

 ## Mixed-effects models

 For better or worse, the bread and butter of psycholinguistic and other CSD research.
 Conceptually fantastic, but often tricky to implement *well*.
 My suggestion is to start with the first link below, and then pick an introductory paper to read and go through examples (e.g., Brown 2021).
 Then, if you're feeling good about things, I highly suggest working through the examples in Debruine & Barr (2021).
 Then go apply what you've learned to your own data.
 Then, when you're feeling really accomplished, write it up for publication, incorporating recommendations from Meteyard & Davies (2020) as you write.
 Or take a class at your institution.
 Or take one of the workshops linked below.